M66B/FairEmail/README.md

 ## License

+Copyright &copy; 2018-2019 Marcel Bokhorst.
+All rights reserved.

 [GNU General Public License version 3](https://www.gnu.org/licenses/gpl.txt)

-Copyright &copy; 2018-2019 Marcel Bokhorst.
-All rights reserved

-FairEmail is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+> FairEmail is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-FairEmail is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+> FairEmail is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with FairEmail.
-If not, see [https://www.gnu.org/licenses/](https://www.gnu.org/licenses/).